jdev6/lsm/README.md

 `sub a b c` Substraction

+`goto label` Jump to the location in the code that label represents

 `eq ...` Sets the success code to true if all arguments are equal

+`gt a b` Sets the success code to true if a > b

+`lt a b` Sets the success code to true if a < b

 `tonum x y` Converts x to a number and puts the result in y